farmOS/farmOS.py/README.md

 ## Documentation

-farmOS.py can connect to farmOS servers running version ^1.6 or 2.x.
+farmOS.py can connect to farmOS servers running version ^1.6 or greater.
 The version should be specified when instantiating the farmOS client.

 - [1.x documentation](docs/client_1x.md)